askbudi/tinyagent/README.md

 - [Build your own Tiny Agent](https://askdev.ai/github/askbudi/tinyagent)

 ## Overview
-This is a tiny agent that uses MCP and LiteLLM to interact with a model.
+This is a tiny agent framework that uses MCP and LiteLLM to interact with language models.
 You have full control over the agent, you can add any tools you like from MCP and extend the agent using its event system.

+**Two Main Components:**
+- **TinyAgent**: Core agent with MCP tool integration and extensible hooks
+- **TinyCodeAgent**: Specialized agent for secure Python code execution with pluggable providers

 ## Installation